rraskonivok/wise/README.markdown

 This is WISE an experimental math interface and simple computer algebra system based on term rewriting.

-Originally I developed Wise to work with the Sage computer algebra system but instead moved over to the simpler and more robust Pure language.
+# Motivation

+Wise is largely inspired by Sympy and Sage.
+At various times during development I actually used Sympy and Sage for the symbolic backend before going with Pure.

+Wise, unlike Sage and Sympy, is not a library or programming language in and of itself.
+As such it will only ever have a very small subset of the functionality you find in a full-blown CAS like Sage.

+The goal of Wise is simply to provide a digital scratchpad that makes manipulating symbolic expressions fluid, fast, and extensible.

 ## Installation

-Wise is *very* much alpha at this time but if you want to play with it I reccomend you do so on Linux.
+Wise is *very* much alpha at this time but if you want to play with it I recommend you do so on Linux.
 I have not tested it on any distro but Arch Linux but there shouldn't be any hurdles to running it on any other distro.